Nue12/FormidableTuto/Readme.md

 ## Project Description

-If you want to upload multiple files to server and you want to do is without using "html's submit button" but from "javascript's DOM", this project is for you.
+If you want to upload multiple files to server and you want to do is without using "html's submit button"/ but from "javascript's DOM", this project is for you.
 In this project, the main point is when we send the "POST" request to server, how we going to pack the files.

 ### Tech